TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 # Pi-hole® 6 Blocking Control for Hubitat

-This repository provides two Hubitat drivers—**Parent** and **Child**—that allows you enable or disable ad-blocking on one or more Pi-hole® 6 instances—*either collectively or individually*—from your Hubitat environment.
+This repository provides two Hubitat drivers—**Parent** and **Child**—that allow you to enable or disable ad-blocking on one or more Pi-hole® 6 instances—*either collectively or individually*—from your Hubitat environment.

 The parent driver dynamically creates and removes child devices based on a JSON configuration, aggregates each Pi-hole’s status, and provides group on/off/enable/disable commands.
 Each child device handles communication with an individual Pi-hole instance (including authentication, blocking status, and timed disables).

 ---

-<h6 align="center">**NOTE**: This project is independently-maintained.
+<h6 align="center">Note: This project is independently-maintained.
 The maintainer is not affiliated with the Official Pi-hole® Project at https://github.com/pi-hole in any way.
 Pi-hole® and the Pi-hole logo are registered trademarks of Pi-hole LLC. </h6>

 ---